malcprentice/malcprentice.github.io/Project-MakeAHolidayStudyPlan.md

 # Make a Holiday Study Plan
 * Choose at least FIVE achievable "I will" goals for your holiday study plan.
+* Give each goal a NUMBER
+    * e.g. "once a week"
+    * e.g. "every day"
+    * e.g. "two Harry Potter books by April"
-* See Resources for lists of other ideas
+* See [Resources](Index-Resources) for lists of other ideas

 ## Reading
 * "I will borrow and read X graded readers"